BrainBanana/Cordova-Text-to-Speech-Demo/README.md

-# Cordova text-to-speech plugin
+# Cordova Text-to-Speech plugin

-This is a simple app which demonstrates the [Ionic Native 3 tts plugin](https://ionicframework.com/docs/native/text-to-speech/) which takes advatage of the [Cordova text-to-speech plugin](https://github.com/vilic/cordova-plugin-tts).
+This is a simple app demonstrates the [Ionic Native 3 TTS plugin](https://ionicframework.com/docs/native/text-to-speech/) which takes advatage of the [Cordova Text-to-Speech plugin](https://github.com/vilic/cordova-plugin-tts).
 Idea of this app is a text synthesis, which means you can type a text in the input field and the cordova plugin plays your text as audio.

 ![Screenshot](https://github.com/GehirnWabbel/Cordova-Text-to-Speech-Demo/blob/master/screenshotTTS.png)